siddharth2016/hashnode-blog/ckozx2by00dcrcrs1a4aq7ag1.md

 ### How To Start Working With Scala?

-After successful installation and creating a scala project, you would be seeing a nice project structure with `src` folder.
+After successful installation and creating a scala project, you would be seeing a nice project structure with the `src` folder.

 We will create a package, inside that package we will continue our work.
 [What is a package?](https://docs.oracle.com/javase/tutorial/java/concepts/package.html)

-To create a package, right-click on `src` folder and select `New | Package` type, then fill in a name, whatever you like, for our case, let's name it `crashcourse`.
+To create a package, right-click on the `src` folder and select `New | Package` type, then fill in a name, whatever you like, for our case, let's name it `crashcourse`.

 > ![create_package.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1621697312670/NxpfJgmX3.png)
 > Create New Package